mattdibi/eclipsecon-keyboard-talk/slides.md

 This is the most common alternative layout suggested today.
 A more recent variant, Colemak Mod-DH, is the most popular and suggested for newcomers.

-I'm still on the fence about it :)
+Personally, I'm still on the fence about it :)
 -->

 ---